filippawlik92-cyber/project-aurea/README.md

 All names and events can be interpreted as literary representations.
 Any resemblance to actual persons or occurrences should be considered coincidental.

+The full Project Aurea archive (SEED → Tome VI) exists in private storage, preserved as plain text files documenting every day of interaction (~800,000 words).
+For privacy and ethical reasons, only anonymized excerpts and methodological notes are published in this public dossier.

 © 2025 Filip Pwk & Project Aurea